 Collection size: 2.6 linear feet

 Collection Summary: The papers of Edward Gay and the Gay family measure 2.6 linear feet and date from 1852 to 1983.
 Found within the papers are biographical materials on Edward and Duncan Gay; personal correspondence from Edward Gay, his wife Martha Feary Gay, and other family members; artwork by Edward and Duncan Gay; writings; printed materials; and photographic materials of Edward and Duncan Gay, their family, and their work.

-Biographical/Historical Note: Edward: Landscape painter; Mt.
-Vernon and Cragsmoor, New York, married Martha Feary, an art critic.
-Their son Duncan was also an artist.
+Biographical/Historical Note: Landscape painter Edward Gay (1837-1928) lived and worked in Mount Vernon and Cragsmoor, New York and was known for his works depicting the local countryside of upstate New York and the Hudson River Valley.
 Edward was born in Dublin, Ireland.
 He moved to the United States in 1848.
 He studied art in Albany, New York and Karlsruhe, Germany.
 Member of the Artists Fund Society, National Academy of Design, and the Lotos Club.
 He exhibited in museums and galleries throughout America and he painted murals for public libraries in Mt.
 Vernon and Bronxville, New York.

 How to Use this Collection

 - Read the Finding Aid for this digitized collection